How licensing works

 This section discusses how licensing works.
 Basic License Server installation and setup is straightforward, and is covered in Installing Klocwork.

 A build license, most often referred to as a fixed build license, allows you to run one or more full analyses on a specific machine.
 The license is locked to the machine itself and loads results to the Klocwork Portal.
 This is the kind of license you need if you install and run Klocwork analyses on a long-lived, dedicated machine.

 How the build license works

 - A build license is checked out when any of the below tools is started and is returned when the tool exits.
-The license is available for other hosts after the linger time of two weeks expires.
-The exception to this is the kwstruct101 tool that has a linger time of one week.

 - One build license is checked out for each unique host.

 - All tools that consume a build license are reserved for that host.

 - If you have installed components from both the Server and desktop analysis plug-in packages on a single host, and you run tools from both packages simultaneously (for example, using Klocwork Desktop Java Plug-in for Eclipse as well as running kwbuildproject), you will use two licenses (in this case, a user license and a build license).

 What tools can consume a build license?